leitbogioro/Tools/README.md

 <br />
 <br />

-**-hostname ""**: you can pre-specify hostname for the newly installing Linux system, the value with empty or includes special symbols except hyphens is not recommend. **default is depended on the original system**.
+**-hostname ""**: you can pre-specify hostname for the newly installing Linux system, the value with empty or includes special symbols except hyphens is not recommend.
+If the hostname of your original system is "localhost", empty or you want to assign it randomly(-hostname "random"),the expect format of the value is "instance-year, month, day of the server-hour, minute of the serve. **default is depended on the original system**.
 <br />
 <br />